Philip Aiken

 Philip S. Aiken (born 9 January 1949, in Sydney) is an Australian business executive.

 Aiken holds a Bachelor of Engineering degree in chemical engineering from University of Sydney, and has attended the Advanced Management Program from Harvard Business School.
-Aiken was formerly Group President of BHP Billiton's energy business, and an executive director of BTR plc.
-He held senior positions in BOC Group, and was also a senior advisor to Macquarie Capital (Europe).
-He also served as the chairman of Robert Walters from 2007 to 2012.
+Aiken was formerly Group President of BHP Billiton's energy business, and an executive director of Nylex.
+He held senior positions at BOC, and was also a senior advisor to Macquarie Capital (Europe).

 Early life and education

 Aiken was born in Sydney, Australia, on 9 January 1949.
 In 1970, he graduated with a Bachelor of Engineering degree in chemical engineering from University of Sydney and later in 1989, attended the Advanced Management Program at Harvard Business School.

 Career

-Aiken started his career in 1970 with BOC Gases; where he served for nearly 26 years, holding several senior positions.
-In 1995, he was appointed executive director and Chief Executive of BTR Nylex (which later became Invensys).
+Aiken started his career in 1970 with BOC; where he served for nearly 26 years, holding several senior positions.
+In 1995, he was appointed executive director and Chief Executive of Nylex (which later became Invensys).
 From 1997 until his retirement in 2006, he worked for BHP Billiton; firstly as President of BHP Petroleum, and latterly as Group President of BHP Billiton's Energy business.
 From 2006 until 2009, he was a senior advisor at Macquarie Bank.

 He was appointed to the board of Robert Walters in July 2000, and as its chairman in May 2007.
 On 24 May 2012, Aiken decided to step down from his role as chairman of Robert Walters once the process of appointing a successor chairman has been completed.

 In April 2012, Aiken was appointed to the board of Aveva, to succeed the outgoing chairman Nick Prest.
-He commenced his duties as chairman after the shareholders approval in the AGM on 12 July 2012.
-In April 2013 he joined the board of Newcrest Mining.
-In March 2015, he became chairman of Balfour Beatty (he will step down as chairman on 20 July 2021).
+He commenced his duties as chairman after the shareholders approval at the Annual General Meeting on 12 July 2012 and stood down in January 2023.
+In April 2013 he joined the board of Newcrest standing down following its acquisition by Newmont whose Board he joined in November 2023.
+In March 2015, he became chairman of Balfour Beatty and stood down as chairman on 20 July 2021.

+He joined the Board of New Energy One Acquisitions in 2021 and BIAC in 2023.

-He was also formerly a non-executive director of National Grid plc, copper mining company Kazakhmys, and Indian-focused energy company Essar Energy.
+He was also formerly a non-executive director of National Grid plc, copper mining company Kazakhmys, Indian-focused energy company Essar Energy. and Miclyn Express Offshore, a Singapore based service boat company.